Skip to Content

 How it works

-2. When creating/editing a workflow, you can enable that MCP server
+3. When creating a workflow, you enable the MCP server

 Add a server